-Ensuring diversity, equity, and inclusion in cardiology training is foundational as we seek to train the next generation of leaders in cardiovascular medicine.
+Ensuring diversity, equity, and inclusion in cardiovascular training is foundational as we seek to train the next generation of leaders in cardiovascular medicine.
 Further, ensuring a firm and explicit commitment to anti-racism, anti-sexism, and action to combat all forms of discrimination and injustice is crucial to our ability to ensure a supportive environment for trainees, faculty, and staff, and to provide the best possible clinical care to our patients.

 To that end, we reaffirm our specific commitment to anti-racism here:

 Cardiovascular Division Statement on Anti-Racism: We as a division stand in solidarity with our Black colleagues, trainees and students, staff, patients, and communities, in opposition to all forms of discrimination and injustice.
 We are committed to working to become intentionally and consciously anti-racist in all that we do, from education to research to clinical care.
 As cardiovascular professionals, we know all too well the ways in which a lack of equity in health care, education, employment, public safety, and housing impact cardiovascular and overall health among people and communities of color.
 These and other elements of structural and individual racism drive racial inequities that we must not let persist.

 We work closely with leaders from across the institution on efforts in Diversity, Equity, and Inclusion.
 See resources from the Department of Medicine, School of Medicine and Washington University more broadly.

 In addition to our ongoing efforts to recruit and retain a diverse incoming fellowship class each year, the Cardiovascular Division has taken the following approach to DEI within our training program, focusing on supporting fellows, providing ongoing education for the fellows and the division more broadly, and collaborating with department- and school-wide initiatives to catalyze meaningful change: